ZetaRift/api.ponycountdown.com/README.md

 # Ponycountdown API

+Recommended usage is to request and store the full list of episodes, and periodically check for changes.
+The /until endpoints are now deprecated, these will be removed soon to allow better caching.

 ###Format
 Responses are in JSON format, unless a ?callback parameter is supplied, which will provide a JSONP response.